How to Know When You’re Ready for a Facelift Surgery

 • Drooping skin on the cheeks and/or jaw (the jowls)

-• Deep folds or crease lines that appear between the corners of the mouth and the nose
+• Deep folds or crease lines appear between the corners of the mouth and the nose

 It’s an exciting thought to get rid of these, isn’t it?
-But you might be intimidated by the prospect, and hesitating because you’re just not sure if you’re ready to commit to the procedure.
+But you might be intimidated by the prospect and hesitate because you need to know if you can commit to the procedure.

 Read on to find out how to know when you’re ready for facelift surgery.